Thanks for the replies gentlemen. Sorry about the slow response, I forgot my password for a bit.

 Re: Help, Micromill Smartstep/3 control blows fuse!

 I thought I'd post the results of my struggles in case anyone has a similar issue.
-I got it fixed and working well by replacing the bad rectifier with an 8 amp part from Radio Shack...5 min from my house and $2.59 + tax! http://www.radioshack.com/product/index.jsp?productId=2062583 It was configured...
+I got it fixed and working well by replacing the bad rectifier with an 8 amp part from Radio Shack...5 min from my house and $2.59 + tax! https://www.radioshack.com/product/index.jsp?productId=2062583 It was configure...

 Re: Help, Micromill Smartstep/3 control blows fuse!